DiegelD/CarND-Path-Planning-Project/README.md

 Any pair can be connected by one or more transitions.
 So from the *KL* its possible to transition to *PLCL/PCLR* and from there to *Lane Change* or back to *KP*, if transition is not possible due to a vehicle at the other lane.
 The *LCL/LCR* states only transition back to *KP*.
 The vector of possible trajectories is handelt by the function `successor_states` line `92` in the `Car.cpp` file and is the input for the *FSM*.
-Seen in the example of a *FSM* in the image below.

 The transition between the states is handled by a transitions function, called **Chose next state** line `43` in the `Car.cpp` file .
 Wich takes the input and calculates with the cost-functions the